-While the pandemic has largely been terrible news for the A380, there has been some good news lately, as we’ve learned that British Airways, Qatar Airways, and Singapore Airlines, will all bring back the A380 in the coming weeks.
+While the pandemic has largely been terrible news for the A380, there has been some good news in recent months, as British Airways, Qatar Airways, and Singapore Airlines, have all brought back the A380.
+Qantas has now pushed forward its A380 return by several weeks, but not for the reason you’d expect.

 When will other Airbus A380s return to service?